johnvo24/vipoe-backend/README.md

 ## 🌸 Overview

-**VIPOE** (Vietnamese Poetry) is a platform for poetry lovers to create, explore, and engage with traditional and modern Vietnamese poetry.
+**VIPOE** is a platform for poetry lovers to create, explore, and engage with traditional and modern Vietnamese poetry.
 The system leverages **Google Gemini AI** and **web RAG (Retrieval-Augmented Generation)** to guide users in poetic creation and literary exploration.

 ---